-Part 2 of the Guide to the SE Body of Knowledge (SEBoK) is a guide to knowledge associated with systems, particularly knowledge relevant to systems engineering (SE).
-This knowledge is included in the SEBoK to help systems engineers benefit from an understanding of the broader context for their discipline, in terms of the theories and practices of systems science and other fields of systems practice.
-The goal of including the wider systems science context of SE is to make SE knowledge more accessible to a wider audience outside of its traditional domains.
+Part 2 of the Guide to the SE Body of Knowledge (SEBoK) is a guide to foundational knowledge which is relevant or useful to systems engineering (SE).

+This knowledge is included in the SEBoK firstly to help systems engineers benefit from an understanding of the foundations of their discipline, and to provide them with access to some of the theories and practices of systems science and other fields of systems practice.
+Including this wider integrative systems science context in the SEBoK should also help to make SE knowledge more accessible to a wider audience outside of its traditional domains.